linux-system-roles/tox-lsr/README.md

 ```
 This shows that the `--lsr-enable` flag is available.

+### Additional requirements

+- `shellcheck` test requires `shellcheck` package.
+On Fedora, you can install it with `dnf install shellcheck`, then you can test shell scripts with `tox -e shellcheck`.
+- `commitlint` test requires `npm` package.
+On Fedora you can install it with `dnf install npm`, then you can test commits with `tox -e commitlint`.

 ### Molecule and Ansible Version Support

 As of August 30, 2021, system roles do not support the latest versions of